UAL is home to Europe’s largest postgraduate arts and design community and each College has its own thriving postgraduate environment.

 - Use the scholarship finder tool to explore a range of additional funding options or take a look at our UK/EU Postgraduate Scholarships and International Postgraduate Scholarships.

 - UK/EU students may also be eligible for a Postgraduate Master's Loan of over £11,000 from the UK government.

 You can make an application to a postgraduate taught course from October onwards.

-The deadline for applications varies from course to course, so make sure you check the ‘How to apply’ section of the course page for more details.
+The deadline for applications varies from course to course, so make sure you check the ‘How to apply’ section of the course page you're interested in for more details.

-If you’re a Home/EU applicant, apply using the online application form that you’ll find on your course page.
+If you’re a Home/EU applicant, apply using the online application form that you’ll find on the course page.